-Now, if that's all you got out of it, either the minister wasn't telling you the whole story, or you were not paying attention.
+Now, if that's all you got out of it, either the minister wasn't telling you the whole story or you were not paying attention.

-Now, for me to decide which one, you decide that yourself.
+Not for me to decide which one, you decide that yourself.

-After Aaron had taken the responsibility which was his as High Priest, he shall take from the congregation verse 5 of the children of Israel, two kids of the goats, as a sin offering.
+After Aaron had taken the responsibility which was his as High Priest, we shall take from the congregation verse 5 of the children of Israel, two kids of the goats, as a sin offering.

-Now, I'll skip down.
-Verse 7 is making the preparations.
+Now I'll skip down.

+Verse 7, he's making the preparations.

-He shall take the two goats and present them before the Lord.
+You see now, he shall take the two goats and present them before the Lord.

-This is mostly like the King James, but not entirely, at the door of the tabernacle of meeting.
+This is mostly like the King James, but not entirely.

+At the door of the tabernacle of meeting.